 Distance will be measured by odometer from the automobile entrance of the proposed project site to the closest automobile entrance to the parking lot of the applicable neighborhood service.
 Projects located in a federally declared disaster county may receive points for neighborhood services if the neighborhood service is currently under construction and funded in whole or part by Federal or State disaster funds.
 Existing multifamily projects, located in rural areas, may submit the best option available for the grocery store (i.e., Dollar General, convenience store, etc.).
 The applicant must provide sufficient evidence of both requirements.
 Duplicate neighborhood services will not be eligible for additional points.
 Points will only be given for the neighborhood services listed below.
-If AHFA cannot locate a service due to incorrect directions, 1 point will be deducted for each service where incorrect directions are provided.
-(Refer to the Application Site/Project Information Form for instructions on providing directions from site, and a general definition of services eligible for points).
+If AHFA cannot locate a service due to incorrect directions, 1 point will be deducted for each service where incorrect directions on providing directions from site, and a general definition of services eligible for points).

-Grocery Store Pharmacy or Drug Store Convenience Store Bank or Credit Union
+Grocery Store Convenience Store